ChainSafe/game-docs-v2/docs/nft_launchpad/2_details.md

 ### NFTs

 NFTs are the assets that are minted for a collection.
 You can mint NFTs for a collection and link them to your game.
 An NFT is a third level of hierarchy in the NFT Launchpad.
 A collection can have multiple NFTs under the collection.
-NFT can be anything from a character, weapon, skin, or any other asset you want to link to your game.
-The game users can trade, sell, or buy
+An NFT can be a character, weapon, skin, or any other asset you want to link to your game.
-NFTs in the game.
+Gamers can trade, sell, or buy NFTs in the game.

 Currently, we are supporting ERC721 and ERC1155 token standards.
 NFT metadata is uploaded to [ChainSafe Storage](https://storage.chainsafe.io/) powered by IPFS.
-You can add custom attributes to your NFTs, which can be utilized in the game.
-For example, you can add attributes like `power`, `speed`, `health` to a character NFT.
+You can add custom attributes to your NFTs, which can be utilized in your game.
+For example, you can add attributes like `power`, `speed` and `health` to a character NFT.
 You can also add custom images to your NFTs.

 You can utilize NFT data seamlessly through standardized APIs.
 You can list your NFTs in your game and let users buy, sell, and trade them in the game itself.